teicee/freeipa-widget-picture/README.md

 ./ipa-plugins-installer.sh --all --reload
 ```

-Note: the plugins are developed, tested and used with FreeIPA version 4.8.
+Note: the plugins are developed, tested and used with FreeIPA version `4.8` and `4.10`.

 ## License